Skip to Content

 About the Medical Coding Program

 Coders are the critical link between clinicians (physicians and other clinical professionals) and the billers, capturing/coding each procedure and aspect of treatment to enable billing staff to bill completely and accurately for services provided.
 Appropriate reimbursement for services helps ensure the solvency of the medical enterprise.
-Coding review patients’ records and assign numeric codes for each diagnosis and procedure.
+Coders review patients’ records and assign numeric codes for each diagnosis and procedure.
 To perform this task, they must possess expertise in the ICD-10-CM and ICD-10-PCS coding system and the surgery section within the CPT coding system.
-In addition, the Coding Specialist is knowledgeable of medical terminology, disease processes, and pharmacology, and is invaluable as a liaison among physicians, case managers, compliance professionals, financial services, and hospital departments.
-The Medical Coding Specialist Certificate program provides comprehensive education to prepare qualified individuals to become an outpatient and/or an inpatient coding professional.
+The Medical Coding certificate program provides comprehensive education to prepare qualified individuals to become an outpatient and/or an inpatient coding professional.
 It will also enhance the skills of individuals who are currently coding in a healthcare setting.
-Upon completion of the 27-credit hour program, students earn a professional certificate from UC San Diego Extension.
+Upon completion of the 27-credit hour program, students earn a professional certificate from UC San Diego Extended Studies.

 Online